GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

     reduce -r reduceWithMultipleStandards @sci.lis -p interactive=True

-Here use a different science reduction recipe than the default.
+Here we use a different science reduction recipe ``reduceWithMultipleStandards`` than the default.
 The latter performs flux calibration *after* stacking the extracted spectra as described :ref:`here <Science Observations>`, which is not suitable for these observations with a large wavelength dither.
 The recipe